Notice: This page requires JavaScript to function properly.

 • Random Forest.

-Why are there so many models?
-As the No Free Lunch Theorem states, no Machine Learning model is better than any other.
+No machine learning model is superior to any other.
 Which model will perform best depends on the specific task.

 Everything was clear?